virtual-expo/puppet-rundeck-python/README.md

 Feed Rundeck with Puppet nodes.

 This Python script reads into the Puppet Master filesystem and produces a yaml file containing up-to-date nodes information.
-The nodes definition can be customized to add or remove as many facts as wanted, which can then be queried by Rundeck Node Filter.
+The nodes description is based on Puppet facts and read from the yaml node reports written by puppet.
+The [output yaml](http://rundeck.org/docs/man5/resource-yaml.html) file can be customized to add or remove as many facts as wanted, which can then be queried by Rundeck Node Filter.

 The final yaml file should be exposed to an internal address, used as a URL Source in Rundeck Project Nodes configuration.